ansys/scade-apitools/doc/source/examples.rst

 #.
 Declare the project.

+   .. blacken-docs:off

    .. code:: python

        >>> from ansys.scade.apitools import declare_project
        >>> declare_project('QueryType.etp')

+   .. blacken-docs:on

 #.
 Copy/paste the content of a script or run it as follows:

+   .. blacken-docs:off

    .. code:: python

        >>> exec(open('get_type_name.py').read())

+   .. blacken-docs:on

 Examples
 --------